 Motor Coordination and Sensory Competency

-The use of motor and sensory skills are generally required to perform basic laboratory experiments, medication preparation, compounding, administration and physical assessment of patients.
-The ability to utilize various types of laboratory, diagnostic and patient care equipment is essential to participating in the PharmD program in the various settings that are required as part of the course of study and must be performed effectively with or without reasonable accommodations.
+The ability to utilize various types of laboratory, diagnostic and patient-care equipment is essential to participating in the PharmD program in the various settings that are required as part of the course of study and must be performed effectively with or without reasonable accommodations.

 Intellectual, Conceptual, Integrative and Quantitative Abilities